-One of the greatest joys and experiences with traveling is meeting individuals who actually live in the area you will be visiting.
+One of the greatest joys and experiences while traveling is meeting individuals who actually live in the area you will be visiting.
 Who better to meet than the “locals” as chances are they will be your best tour guides.
 When I travel I always try to meet people in advance of my trip.
 During previous trips I have had the good fortune of meeting some great people and forming lasting relationships.
 Additionally I have been able to stay for free with some of the people I’ve met online – which allows one to see how the locals live and offers a better chance to meet friends and family.

-Instant Messaging can be a great way to meet people from around the world.
+Instant messaging can be a great way to meet people from around the world.
 Before your trip you will need to run a search for people based on their geographical location, sex, age, interests and a variety of other characteristics.
-Typically this search can be conducted from either the IM program or the IM program’s website.
+Typically this search can be conducted from either the IM program/social media app or the IM program’s website.
 Before I travel I usually run a search for someone online in the locations that I will be visiting.
 I try to allow myself up to a month before taking my trip to start my search for people and at least several weeks to build an online relationship before actually meeting the chat partner in person.

 People ask me – aren’t your searches totally random?
 My searches are not totally random – I am able to search by criteria that helps me narrow down my search.
 I usually search for people (M or F) within a certain age group and who have similar interests to my own.
 Once I have narrowed down my search I usually try to “meet” one or two of these people online, in the area that I will be visiting.

 When building an online relationship with the intention of eventually meeting it is always a good idea to start out by finding as much information as you can about the person.
 Generally a person will list basic information such as their age, name and where they live in the “details” section of their Instant Messenger account, but you will need to find out much more.
 Ask about their family – find out if they have any siblings – find out about their parents.
 Are they a student – if so what are they studying and where are they studying, do they work – if so what is their job and who are they working for?
 Have them tell you a little bit about where they live and what they like & dislike about where they live.
 Get as many details as possible – find out specifics.
-Be sure to get photos emailed to you.
+Be sure to trade photos.
 Ask about the people in the photos – the general idea is to find out as much information as possible about the person.

 It is wise to be open with the person from the beginning of your online relationship.
 Share as much with them as you feel comfortable doing so.
 Be sure to tell them you will be traveling to their country and their city and you enjoy meeting “local” people during your travels.

-Be alert for weird behavior online – if the person starts writing things that make you uncomfortable or they start making requests that do not feel right this should immediately send up warning bells.
+Be alert for weird behavior online – if the person starts writing things that make you uncomfortable or they start making requests that do not feel right this should immediately send out warning bells.
 If something doesn’t feel right about the person you are chatting with, or something is not adding up always err on the side of caution.
 This may not be a person you want to meet.

 Set up the meeting time and place ahead of time preferably before you leave for your trip.
 Carry their contact information with you should you need to contact them once you arrive in their home town/city.
 It is always a good idea to have a friend with you for the initial meeting.
 In addition, you should meet your online friend in a very public place preferably during daylight hours.
-A well-known cafe or a restaurant serves as an ideal meeting place.
+A well-known cafe or a restaurant or a well-traveled public park serves as an ideal meeting place.

-It can be a bit scary for you and for the person you are meeting before you actually meet in person.
+It can be a bit scary for you both prior to actually meeting in person.
 I’ve met people for the first time in which their cell phone was ringing every 10 minutes.
 The calls were from concerned friends and family to make sure they were all right!